Ski The Methow by Transit

 Using transit for Nordic skiing in the Methow Valley, starting in Portland by Steve Acker

 If you’ve taken advantage of public transit to enjoy our nearby options for Nordic skiing, you might be wondering about venturing farther afield.
-We were too, so we decided to see how a car-free trip might work to the Methow Valley, our favorite ski destination.
+We were too, so in 2023 we decided to see how a car-free trip might work to the Methow Valley, our favorite ski destination.
 We were quite happy with the result.

 Using transit to reach the Methow from Portland requires traveling through Wenatchee, which in turn requires traveling through Seattle.
 We opted to take the Amtrak train on a Monday afternoon to Seattle, staying over in a hotel close to the train station.